AML and CTF Policy

 Jurisdiction Controls and Geo-Blocking

 Access from restricted or prohibited jurisdictions is blocked.
 IP-based geo-blocking and related controls help enforce location restrictions.
-Users must confirm that they do not access services from jurisdictions where online gaming is not permitted.
+Users must confirm that they do not access the services from jurisdictions where online gaming is not permitted.

 Enhanced Due Diligence and Ongoing Review